jasjurk/sefl-learning-algorithms/README.md

 # sefl-learning-algorithms
-Some AI small tools done in my spare time
+Some AI tools done in my spare time